ComputationalThermodynamics/MAGEMin/doc_raw/julia/Run.rst

    gv, DB = init_MAGEMin();

-This initiatize the global variables and the Database.
+This initiatizes the global variables and the Database.

 Set P-T-X (pressure temperature and bulk rock composition)
 **********************************************************